 - b.
 By the County Executive.
-The County Executive may add items to the Clerk's draft agenda for action by 5:00 p.m. two days before the date of the meeting if the item requires consideration and discussion or action by the Board at its next meeting.
+The County Executive may add items to the Clerk's draft agenda for action by 5:00 p.m. two days before the date of the meeting if the item requires consideration and action by the Board at its next meeting.
 In an emergency, the County Executive may add an item at any time with the consent of the Chair and the Vice Chair.
-In order to add such an item to the agenda, the County Executive must provide information about the item to all Supervisors as soon as practicable and prior to the meeting. - 3.
-Proclamations and Recognitions Proposed by Residents.
-Proclamations or recognitions may be proposed by a resident requesting the Board to make a proclamation on a local or regional issue of importance or to recognize a person.
+In order to add an item to the agenda, the County Executive must provide information about the item to all Supervisors as soon as practicable and prior to the meeting. - Proclamations and Recognitions Proposed by Residents.
 A request by a resident to place a proclamation or recognition on the agenda, whether directed to the Clerk or a member of the Board, must be made as follows: - a.
 When Request Must be Made.
 The request must be made at least four weeks in advance of the Board meeting date. - b.
 Request Made to the Clerk.
 The resident must submit the request to advance a proclamation or recognition to the Clerk.
 If the request is made to a Supervisor, the person making the request will be directed to make the request to the Clerk.
 The Clerk will advise the person making the request of the process and submittal requirements. - c.
 Review of the Request for Completeness and Distribution.
-Upon submittal of the request, the Clerk will review the submittal for completeness and forward it to the Supervisors for review. - d.
+Upon submittal of the request, the Clerk will review the submittal for completeness and forward it to the Supervisors for review. - d-g.
 Adding the Proclamation or Recognition to the Agenda; Informing the Requester.
-The Clerk shawill poll Supervisors to determine whether a majority of the Supervisors supports adding the proclamation or recognition to the agenda.
-The Clerk will advise the person requesting the proclamation or recognition whether the proclamation or recognition will be considered by the Board. - i.
-Unanimous Support for Proclamation or Recognition.
+The Clerk shall poll Supervisors to determine whether a majority of the Supervisors supports adding the proclamation or recognition to the agenda.
+The Clerk will advise the person requesting the proclamation or recognition whether the proclamation or recognition will be considered by the Board. - Unanimous Support for Proclamation or Recognition.
 If all Supervisors indicate support for the proclamation or recognition, the proclamation or recognition may be placed on the proposed consent agenda unless any Supervisor requests otherwise. - ii.
 No Recipient of Proclamation or Recognition.
-If no person has been identified to receive the proclamation or recognition at the meeting of the Board during which the proclamation or recognition will be considered, the resolution or proclamation shawill be placed on the consent agenda unless any Supervisor requests otherwise.
+If no person has been identified to receive the proclamation or recognition at the meeting of the Board during which the proclamation or recognition will be considered, the resolution or proclamation shall be placed on the consent agenda. - 4.
+Public Hearings for Zoning Map Amendments; Prerequisites.
+Public hearings for zoning map amendments are subject to the following rules in order for the item to be placed on the agenda and heard by the Board: - a.
+Public Hearing ShouldMay Not Be Advertised Until Final Documents Are Received.
+The Board's preference is that aA public hearing for a zoning map amendment shouldmay not be advertised until all of the final documents for a zoning application have been received by the County and are available for public review.
+To satisfy this preference, applicants should provide final plans, final codes of development, final proffers, and any other documents deemed necessary by the Director of Community Development to the County so that they are received no later than two business days before the County's deadline for submitting the public hearing advertisement to the newspaper.
+Staff will advise applicants of this date by including it in annual schedules for applications and by providing each applicant a minimum of two weeks' advance notice of the deadline.